Struggling with medications for mental health conditions?

 Billing any insurance provider takes time.
 The process may be lengthy; here is what to expect and when.

 We receive your sample.
 When we receive your sample, we will confirm your cost.
-If it’s more than $330, we will call you before processing your test.
+If it’s more than $330, we will contact you before processing your test.

 We bill your insurance.
 We process your test and submit a claim to your insurance company.